solvosci/slv-product/product_category_pricelist_button/readme/DESCRIPTION.md

-Adds a smart button to product categories linking to associated pricelists items.
+Adds a smart button to product categories linking to associated price rules.